wpscholar-wp-plugins/random-post-on-refresh/readme.txt

 * **not** - Provide a comma-separated list of post IDs to exclude.
 Example: `[random_post_on_refresh not="3, 456, 876"]`

+* **order** - Can be either 'asc' or 'desc'.
+Defaults to 'desc'.

+* **orderby** - Customize how WordPress orders the fetched results.
+See https://developer.wordpress.org/reference/classes/wp_query/#order-orderby-parameters

 * **post_type** - Provide a post type or a comma-separated list of post types to pull from.
 You must use the internal post type name.
 Default is `post`.
 Example: `[random_post_on_refresh post_type="page"]`

 * **posts_per_page** - Provide the number of posts to fetch.
 Defaults to 100.
 Posts are randomly selected from the posts fetched.